nehanavrange/LearningJava/README.md

 Runnable vs Threads
 -------------------
+--> When a class is already extended by another class then we can't extend it by Thread class.

+--> Because java doesn't support multiple inheritance.

---> The advantage of Runnable interface over extending Thread class is that you have space to extend another class if required.
+--> But we can implement the Runnable interface while extending another class.

 --> Each Thread created by the Thread class is associated with new Object.

 --> whereas Each Thread created by the Runnable interface shares the same Object.

 Thread Scheduler in Java
 ------------------------